jlaurellax/data_science_portfolio.github.io/_posts/2022-01-23-chi-square-test.md

 ```
 <br>
-Based upon our observed values, we can give this all some context with the sign-up rate of each group.
-We get:
+Based upon the observed values, some context provided for the sign-up rate of each group is:

 * Mailer 1 (Low Cost): **32.8%** signup rate
 * Mailer 2 (High Cost): **37.8%** signup rate

-From this, we can see that the higher cost mailer does lead to a higher signup rate.
-The results from our Chi-Square Test will provide us more information about how confident we can be that this difference is robust, or if it might have occured by chance.
+From this, it appears that the higher cost mailer does lead to a higher signup rate.
+The results from the Chi-Square Test provide more information about whether or not this difference is robust, or if it might have occured by chance.

-We have a Chi-Square Statistic of **1.94** and a p-value of **0.16**.
-The critical value for our specified Acceptance Criteria of 0.05 is **3.84**
+The results are a Chi-Square Statistic of **1.94** and a p-value of **0.16**.
+The critical value for the specified Acceptance Criteria of 0.05 is **3.84**

-**Note** When applying the Chi-Square Test above, we use the parameter *correction = False* which means we are applying what is known as the *Yate's Correction* which is applied when your Degrees of Freedom is equal to one.
+**Note** When applying the Chi-Square Test above, I use the parameter *correction = False* for applying what is known as the *Yate's Correction* which is applied when the Degrees of Freedom are equal to one.
 This correction helps to prevent overestimation of statistical signficance in this case.

 ___

 <br>
 # Analyzing The Results <a name="chi-square-results"></a>

-At this point we have everything we need to understand the results of our Chi-Square test.
-From the results above we see that, since our resulting p-value of **0.16** is *greater* than our Acceptance Criteria of 0.05, we will _retain_ the Null Hypothesis and conclude that there is no significant difference between the signup rates of Mailer 1 and Mailer 2.
+From the results above, since the resulting p-value of **0.16** is *greater* than the Acceptance Criteria of 0.05, the decision is to _retain_ the Null Hypothesis and conclude that there is no significant difference between the signup rates of Mailer 1 and Mailer 2.

-We can make the same conclusion based upon our resulting Chi-Square statistic of **1.94** being _lower_ than our Critical Value of **3.84**.
+The same conclusion is made based upon the Chi-Square statistic of **1.94** being _lower_ than the Critical Value of **3.84**.

-To make this script more dynamic, we can create code to automatically interpret the results and explain the outcome to us...
+To make this script more dynamic, I added code to automatically interpret the results and explain the outcome...

 ```python